Fitzwilliam College Online Summer School

 List of prerequisite knowledge:

-There is no required prerequisite knowledge for this course.
+There is no required prerequisite knowledge for this course, however basic computational skills in Linux and coding are encouraged.
 A broad familiarity with the items on the list above will greatly enhance your understanding and enjoyment of the classes and good preparation by all students will contribute significantly to the success of the course.

 Recommended reading list (optional):